ndphillips/useR2017_pres/index.md

 ***=left

-- `FFTrees` An easy-to-use R package to create, visualize, and evaluate fast-and-frugal decision trees.
+- A package to create, visualize, and evaluate *dead-simple* fast-and-frugal decision trees.

 ```r